 To do something yaply is to do it nimbly or agilely.

-…followed by a 19th century nickname for someone who talks very verbosely, or a journalist who concocts or sensationalizes their stories.
+A 19th-century nickname for someone who talks verbosely, or a journalist who concocts or sensationalizes their stories.
 Also called a yarn-slinger.

 To shuffle along or walk in an awkward manner.